Washington DC LLC

 Pay in Full

-Includes Washington DC LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Washington DC LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Washington DC

 To start an LLC in Washington DC, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the Department of Consumer & Regulatory Affairs.
 You can file the document online, by mail, or in person.
 The articles cost $220 to file.
 Once filed with the district, this document formally creates your Washington DC LLC.

 According to DC Code § 29–104.02, every Washington DC LLC must appoint and maintain a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.